epreviati/IbanLib/README.md

 How it is shown under the samples projects the library was thought to permits to manage or an _IbanLib.Domain.IIban_ object or an _IbanLib.Domain.IBban_ object.

 ###BBAN
-The default implementation, offers from the library, to manage an _IbanLib.Domain.IBban_ is the _IbanLib.Bban_ object.
+The default implementation, offered from the library, allow to manage an _IbanLib.Domain.IBban_ is the _IbanLib.Bban_ object.
 This object has three constructors and every one of those could be used in the following examples:

 ####Empty constructor